chrisweb/freeMusic.zone/README.md

 * a soundmanager player
 * create own grunt contrib jst with undefined checks, because underscore precompiled templates throw not defined error if you execute template with no data, this is a problem if in initialize you want the template html code but have no data yet
 * needs fix??? when creating a view using addModel the view ids always get increment by 2???
+* mobile support (pointer events?)
+* a cordova version for android and iOS

 reading list
 ============